bytesgo/git-code-format-maven-plugin/README.md

 * [#37](https://github.com/Cosium/git-code-format-maven-plugin/issues/37) To prevent conflicts with other plugins all keys are now prefixed with `gcf`. e.g. `-DglobPattern=**/*` becomes `-Dgcf.globPattern=**/*`
-* [#38](https://github.com/Cosium/git-code-format-maven-plugin/issues/38) To avoid infringement to Apache Maven Trademark, the plugin was renamed to `git-code-format-maven-plugin`.
-Its new coordinates are `com.cosium.code:git-code-format-maven-plugin`.
+* [#38](https://github.com/bytesgo/git-code-format-maven-plugin/issues/38) To avoid infringement to Apache Maven Trademark, the plugin was renamed to `git-code-format-maven-plugin`.
+Its new coordinates are `com.github.leeyazhou:git-code-format-maven-plugin`.

-`1.x` documentation can be found [here](https://github.com/Cosium/git-code-format-maven-plugin/blob/1.39/README.md)
+`1.x` documentation can be found [here](https://github.com/leeyazhou/git-code-format-maven-plugin/blob/1.39/README.md)

 ### Automatic code format and validation activation